 The historic nature of the five-way intersection, which evolved during the transition from horsedrawn buggies to automobiles into the present day, poses challenges in terms of the angles of the intersection first documented in a 1929 letter to the editor of the local newspaper.
 Parking spaces located within the existing traffic circle, which have been present for decades, have been cited as an impediment to traffic flows.
-The alignment of many of the parking spaces causes drivers to reverse directly into the traffic circle.
+The alignment of many of the parking spaces causes drivers to back directly into the traffic circle.
 Weekend traffic jams have been noted due to high volumes of drivers, bicyclists, and pedestrians navigating the area.
 Bicyclists have reported having to enter the traffic circle with automobile drivers at the same time due to limited space and congestion.
-Most businesses in Halls Corner have additional off-street parking; however, the pull-in design is highly desired by the business tenants for their older customers and for the convenience of all their customers in terms of easy, one-stop transactions with short walks in safe pedestrian locations: sidewalks.
+Most businesses in Halls Corner have additional off-street parking; however, the pull-in design has been highly desired by the business tenants for their older customers and for the convenience of all their customers in terms of easy, one-stop transactions with short walks in safe pedestrian locations: sidewalks.
 This project will explore the feasibility of relocating some of the parking spaces in the traffic circle and possible re-alignment or reconfiguration of parking to alleviate some congestion and to improve sightlines and increase safety for pedestrians and bicyclists while addressing the need for convenience and safety to enhance the business environment.
 Limitations here include formalizing the street layout and evaluating public and private collaboration necessary to achieve improvements, including relocation of utilities.
+In this sense, a more comprehensive analysis of the public infrastructure in Halls Corner is in order and should be considered by the Town.

-STANDISH STREET SIDEWALK RECONSTRUCTION
+STANDISH STREET SIDEWALK RECONSTRUCTION AND BICYCLE RACK INSTALLATION

 Sidewalks on the eastern side of Standish Street are in good condition.
 Existing sidewalks on the western side of Standish Street are deteriorating, and some of the streetscaping interferes with car doors.
 Landscaping has been an issue relative to the desired streetscape and existing streetscape at this location.
-This project will examine and propose the reconstruction of a five-foot-wide sidewalk (approximately 100 feet in length) on the western side of Standish Street from One Bay Road/Halls Corner to 8 Standish Street.
-High-visibility crosswalks with ADA-compliant curb ramps will be installed across Standish Street at the Halls Corner intersection.
+This project will examine and propose the reconstruction of a five-foot-wide sidewalk (approximately 100 feet in length) on the western side of Standish Street from One Bay Road/Halls Corner to 8 Standish Street with granite curbing.
+High-visibility crosswalks with pedestrian curb ramps will be installed across Standish Street at the Halls Corner intersection.
 Public and private collaboration is important, and the design of the streetscape in keeping with the character of the community will be an important consideration.